Vaccine rollouts are finally here and well underway in many parts of the world with Israel, the UK and the US leading the pact.

-As COVID-19 vaccines enter the next stages of approval, what will this mean for travel?
+As more people are vaccinated, what will this mean for travel?
 And how will it affect travelers?
-It’s too early to know for certain, however, we have some predictions of what the travel experience could look like once the vaccines get the green light.
+It’s too early to know for certain, however, we have some predictions of what may happen as more of the world's population is vaccinated against COVID-19.

 1. More travel corridors and bubbles

 First things first: where will we be able to travel?
 National vaccination programs should reduce the risk of larger Covid-19 outbreaks, which means the travel corridors we saw in Europe over the summer will become more feasible - and sustainable.
 We’re starting to see the emergence of bubbles between countries in Asia with low levels of infection, and looking further ahead, Japan, South Korea and Singapore are in discussions with the Australian government to re-open international travel.
-However, until vaccines are rolled out on a global scale it’s likely that travelers from ‘high risk’ to ‘low risk’ countries will be required to self-isolate unless they qualify for an exemption.
+Some notable travel corridors are the UK traffic light system, the Trans-Tasman bubble between New Zealand and Australia and countries such as Iceland who are allowing anyone who is vaccinated to visit the country.
+Until vaccines are rolled out on a global scale, it’s likely that travelers from ‘high risk’ to ‘low risk’ countries will continue to be required to self-isolate unless they qualify for an exemption.

 Prediction: Travel bubbles are here to stay, but national vaccination rollouts will mean more international routes and corridors opening up.